peterentwistle/LD35/README.md

 My Ludum Dare #35 Entry

 This is not a complete game.
-I may continue this after the competition is over.
+I may continue building this after the competition is over, but a lot of things will be changed from the original idea.

+Below is a list of the original idea and features the game would have.
+Only a few of the features were implemented during the 48 hour compo.

 ## Original Features list
-Construction and management simulation
+A construction and management simulation game

 - Build a base, survive (need food, resources) - Must